High-order regularization dealing with ill-conditioned robot localization problems: Ill-conditioned problems in robot localization and their Tikhonov regularization

 \section{Ill-conditioned problems in robot localization and their Tikhonov regularization}

-To solve ill-conditioned robot localization problems, we propose a high-order regularization method and a theoretical solution for selecting the regularization parameter based on a priori criterion.
+To solve ill-conditioned robot localization problems, we propose a high-order regularization method and a theoretical solution for selecting the regularization parameter based on an \emph{a priori} criterion.
 The proposed method is superior to the TR method and overcomes the over-smoothing problem in the TR method.

-A range of localization problems, such as robot localization problems using a sensor network, Ultra-Wideband (UWB) aided robot localization, pose initialization in SLAM \cite{sayed2005network,wang2017ultra,qin2018vins,guo2019ultra,zhang2016cooperative}, can be described using linear models; even when the original models are nonlinear, their linearized approximation \cite{song2019uwb} can still lead to meaningful solutions.
+A range of localization problems, such as robot localization problems using a sensor network, Ultra-Wideband (UWB) aided robot localization, pose initialization in SLAM \cite{sayed2005network,cao2006sensor,wang2017ultra,qin2018vins,guo2019ultra,zhang2016cooperative}, can be described using linear models; even when the original models are nonlinear, their linearized approximation \cite{song2019uwb} still leads to meaningful solutions by taking the solution of the linearized equation as the infinitesimal change.
+These nonlinear problems are solved by methods like the Gauss-Newton method, which mainly involves solving a linearized incremental equation.
+Some problems are described using specialized linear models, such as the weighted least squares form.
+However, these specialized forms can be transformed into the standard linear model.
 Consider a set of linear equations

 or its related minimization problem

 where $x \in \mathbb{R}^n, A \in \mathbb{R}^{m \times n}, b \in \mathbb{R}^m$, and the norm $\|\cdot\|$ is the 2-norm.
 The least square (LS) method and its variations are often used in solving such linear problems described by equation \eqref{problem_1}.
 The solution of the LS method is given by